gvwilson/thirdbit/fiction/iffy/index.md

 *got married an' raised sheep an' a family on th' south island*

-The thought didn't appear out of nowhere.
+It wasn't a voice.
-It was just *there* in her head as if it always had been.
+The thought was just *there* in her head.
 Noticing it felt like realizing that the socks or keys she had been searching for had been on the table in front of her the whole time.

 *Citizen Kwan?* she thought cautiously.
 Nothing happened.

 *Ang?
-Iffy?*
+Fifth?*
 She tried to visualize the face she now wore, then relaxed her hands, which had balled themselves into fists.